 If a company is over licensed, it means that the business is throwing away money by paying for software it is not actually using.
 If it is under-licensed, on the other hand, it means that the business is facing the risk of penalties and fees should a future software audit discovers that it is using software without sufficient license.

-4. Cloud assets are very difficult to manage with spreadsheets.
-Cloud and SaaS have changed IT applications from server based model to instance-based model.
-Since spreadsheets are only good for static data, they can’t be adapted to include changes on how businesses record software usage in the cloud.
+Cloud and SaaS have changed IT applications from server-based models to instance-based models.
+Since spreadsheets are only good for static data, they can’t be adapted to include changes in how businesses record software usage in the cloud.

-5. Human errors are difficult to spot in spreadsheets.
 Simple mistakes and “copy-paste” errors can easily seep their way into a spreadsheet.
 Since virtually everyone with access to the sheet can also change its data, it’s even harder to pinpoint who made the mistake.
-In fact, a Forbes article by Stuart Leung concluded that 88 percent of spreadsheets actually contain errors
+In fact, a Forbes article by Stuart Leung concluded that 88 per cent of spreadsheets actually contain errors

 Spreadsheet vs IT Asset Management Software